 I’m sure we all appreciate it would be extremely difficult to go into the jungle as a person with autism, but have you ever thought about how similar the jungle is to the classroom?!?

-In this blog we will discuss 5 ways in which Anne’s experience is similar to that of a child at school.
+How was Anne’s experience similar to that of a child at school?

 The jungle environment is extremely busy and can cause our senses to go into overdrive.
 The celebs must adapt to: